simongong/precise-promise-all/README.md

 There are some cases which `Promise.all` is not applicable for:

-- Not all promise task are ensured to get executed due to `fast-fail`.
+- Not all tasks are ensured to get executed due to `fast-fail`.
 - You don't know the resolved values in detail, only the overall result
-- You don't know which task gets rejected which you may want to process in another way.
+- You don't know rejected tasks which you may want to process afterwards.

-Therefore, I made `precise-promise-all`, which will execute all the promise tasks with rejection ignored and return the precise resolved values and rejected promises as well.
+Therefore, I made this `precise-promise-all`, which will

+- execute **all** the promise tasks
+- return the precise resolved values **and** rejected promises as well.

 ## Install